Thykof/dusa-auto-pool/README.md

 The bot will increase allowance to the router contract if needed.

+The liquidity is added on one bin to increase the fees generated.

 ## Parameters

 You can use the environment variable `TOKEN_0_MAX` and `TOKEN_0_MAX` to set the maximum amount of tokens you want to add to the pool.

-The liquidity is added on one bin to increase the fees generated.
+You can customize the slippage with the environment variables `ALLOWED_AMOUNT_SLIPPAGE` and `ALLOWED_PRICE_SLIPPAGE`.
+Default values are 50 bips (0.5%).

 ## Installation